siriniok/siriniok.github.io/_posts/2019-10-07-technology-impact-on-discussion-culture.md

 date: 2019-11-21T22:00:00.000+00:00
 image: "/uploads/brass-telegraph-692735_960_720.jpg"
 description: Do certain technologies make discussions more or less productive?
-Maybe, you had wondered about that too after having a hot, but unproductive and exhausting, discussion on Twitter or some messenger.
+Maybe, you have wondered about that too after having a hot, but unproductive and exhausting, discussion on Twitter or some messenger.

 ---